wuyaheng/Streaming-Finance-Data-with-AWS-Lambda/README.md

 ![kinesis_config](https://user-images.githubusercontent.com/52837649/102305104-21ea1800-3f2d-11eb-81c0-c866ff1bcb6c.png)

 ### 3. DataAnalyzer<br/>
 I created a serverless process that allows me to query the S3 data.
-Below is the screenshot of my S3 bucket.
+Below is a screenshot of my S3 bucket.

 ![screenshot_of_s3_bucket](https://user-images.githubusercontent.com/52837649/102306851-34fee700-3f31-11eb-8253-a5850c628b8d.png)

 I also set up a Glue crawler so that I can run the AWS Athena queries against my data.
-Below is the screenshot that gives me the highest hourly stock “high” per company.
+Below is a screenshot that gives me the highest hourly stock “high” per company.

 ![athena](https://user-images.githubusercontent.com/52837649/102308032-be171d80-3f33-11eb-8c96-0dcc7e401a0e.png)